Historical hydroculture

 This is a history of notable hydroculture phenomena.
 Ancient hydroculture proposed sites and modern revolutionary works are mentioned.
 Included in this history are all forms of aquatic and semi-aquatic based horticulture that focus on flora: aquatic gardening, semi-aquatic crop farming, hydroponics, aquaponics, passive hydroponics, and modern aeroponics.

 Hanging Gardens of Babylon

 One of the wonders of the ancient world was irrigated by the Euphrates River.
-It is uncertain if Sammu-ramat or Nebuchadnezzar II ordered them to be built between 8th and 7th century BC Babylonia.
+It is uncertain if Sammu-ramat or Nebuchadnezzar II ordered them to be built between the 8th and 7th century BC Babylonia.
 The gardens were built partially on top of ziggurats, and plants were irrigated on channels.
 No direct evidence of the Hanging Gardens of Babylon exists.
 However, there is archeological evidence, uncovered by Robert Koldewey, that ancient structures exist to support the technology used for these gardens.
 Ancient Greeks Diodorus Siculus and Strabo have noted the Hanging Babylonian Gardens.

 Precolonial America

 A chinampa is a floating garden armada in a lake from the Xochimilco region, once Chinampan, of Mexico.
 This floating garden, still in use, can have an area of up to 10 meters by 200 meters.

 The agricultural output of the chinampa allowed the postclassic Aztec civilization to flourish.